hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 `bashrc` to store your credentials across sessions!

 ## Provisioning your resources
-By now, your config should look something like:
+By now, your config will look something like:

 ```hcl
 provider "google" {